heroku/cli/packages/orgs-v5/README.md

 ## `heroku members:add EMAIL`

-adds a user to an organization or a team
+adds a user to a team or a team

 ```
 USAGE